simonbengtsson/jsPDF-AutoTable/README.md

 ### Other pdf libraries

 - [pdfmake (javascript)](https://github.com/bpampuch/pdfmake) I much prefer the coding style of jspdf over pdfmake, however the tables features of pdfmake are great.
 And pdfmake have proper support for utf-8 which jspdf lacks.
+The minified version of pdfmake is about 1MB while jspdf is closer to 250KB.
 - [Included jsPDF table plugin](https://github.com/MrRio/jsPDF/blob/master/jspdf.plugin.cell.js) No up to date documentation of how to use it (?) and has bugs.
 - [fpdf (php)](http://www.fpdf.org/) and [pdfbox (java)](https://pdfbox.apache.org/) No included table features and have to be used server side.